phoenixfan86/fsbox/src/mods/minecraft/fabric-api.md

 ---
+title: "Fabric API - download mod (lib) for"
-title: "Fabric API - скачати мод"
+title_ua: "Fabric API - скачати мод"
+description: "Fabric API is the core library for the most common hooks and interoperability measures used by mods using the Fabric toolkit."
 mod_name: "Fabric API"
 game: "Minecraft"
 game_collection: "/mods/minecraft"